wasp-lang/haskell-handbook/dependencies-version-bounds.md

 What you want here is to pick a version that is not too old nor too new.

-If it is very old, you are making life for yourself harder since you have a bigger range of versions to cover regarding ensuring that your library works with it, and you don't get much benefits since most of the other libraries (that are being kept up to date) are probably not using such old version.
+If it is too old, you are making life harder for yourself since you have a bigger range of versions for which you need to guarantee that your library works correctly.
+On the other hand, you don't get much benefits from choosing such an old version since most of the other libraries (that are being kept up to date) are probably not using such an old version of this dependency anyway.

 If it is too new, you are cutting it tight and risk having version bounds that are not loose enough.

 How do you figure out what is the right spot between "old" and "new" though?
+How do you quantify "old" or "new"?

 You could go with a simple rule like this: find the newest major version that is at least 1 year old and go with that.

-If you want to be "smarter", you can learn more about the dependency package itself in order to determine the best lower bound:
+As a more advanced approach, you can learn more about the dependency package itself in order to determine the best lower bound:
 - If it is a very stable package that doesn't change much through time, you can pick a much older version.
-- You could find other popular packages that are using this dependency and check out what are they using as a lower bound for it.
+- You could go through the changelog of the package to understand how it changed and how those changes affect the way you use it in your library, and then pick the oldest version that you think will work based on that.
 - You could check out the version of the package in the current Stackage LTS and go with that.
 If you want to be a bit more inclusive, you can pick a bit older LTS.
-- You could go through the changelog of the package to understand how it changed and how those changes affect the way you use it in your library, and then pick the oldest version that you think will work based on that.

-Finally, you could do some or all of the above and take some "average".
+- You could find other popular packages that are using this dependency and check out what are they using as a lower bound for it.

 #### Upper bound